 - Once all fields are completed select the Save button towards the upper right hand side of the screen.

 Exchange rates are constantly in flux, and you'll want to make sure your rates are occasionally updated.
 While market rates can fluctuate every 20 seconds or so, they typically do so in very minute amounts.

-Now that you have set up the currencies, you must tell the software that a particular customer or vendor is foreign.
-You do this by opening up the customer or vendor editor and picking a currency from the 'Currency' drop down list.
+Now that you have set up currencies you must ensure your Customers and Vendors reflect the appropriate foreign currency.
+You do this by opening up the customer or vendor editor and picking a currency from the Currency drop down list.